tobyjsullivan/golang-container-build/README.md

 ## Running

-You can build the example app with make.
+The default parameters will build the example app for 64-bit mac OS (darwin/amd64).
-The code currently assumes you are wanting to build for Mac OS.

 ```
 ./build